How to Unpartition Hard Drive on Windows 10 And 11

 Cause using Disk Management to unpartition hard drive will delete all the partition on it, so all the data will be deleted.
 If you have important data on the hard drive, you'd better back up data on the hard drive in advance.
 Then, follow the steps below:

-1. Press "Windows" + "R" to open the "Run" dialog box.
-Then type "diskmgmt.msc" and press "Enter" to open Disk Management
+1. To open Disk Management, press "Windows" + "R" to open the "Run" dialog box, type "diskmgmt.msc" and press "Enter".

 2. In the Disk Management window, right-click the partition you want to delete and click "Delete Volume".
-Follow this step to delete all partitions on the hard drive.
+If you want to delete all partitions on the hard drive, you can select the entire hard drive and click "Delete Volume".

 Delete Volume Disk Management

 3. After that, you will see the partition as unallocated space.
-And now you can allocate the free space to the adjacent partition to extend it.
+Now, you can allocate the free space to the adjacent partition to extend it.
+This will give you more space to use.

 Extend